-Unlocking Potential"

-Barleyhurst Park Primary School

 Special Educational Needs and Disabilities Policy

-Approved by Governors
+Approved by Governors: 14.07.2022

-Date: 27th February 2021

-James Armitrany Signed:

-Chair of Governors

-Contents

-.ims 2
+Content

+- 1. Aims

-egislation and guidance 2
+- 2. Legislation and guidance

-Definitions
+- 3. Definitions

-coles and responsibilities 3
+- 4. Roles and responsibilities

-END Information Report
+- 5. SEND Information Report

-Ionitoring arrangements 10
+- 6. Monitoring arrangements

-inks with other policies and documents 10
+- 7. Links with other policies and documents

 1. Aims

 Our SEND Policy and Information Report aims to:

-Set out how our school will support and make provision for pupils with special educational needs and Disabilities (SEND) Explain the roles and responsibilities of everyone involved in providing for pupils with SEND.
-2. Legislation and guidance This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation: Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND and disabilities.
-The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND coordinators (SENDCos) and the SEND information report.
-3. Definitions A pupil has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-They have a learning difficulty or disability if they have: A significantly greater difficulty in learning than the majority of others of the same age, or A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools.
+Set out how our school will support and make provision for pupils with Special Educational Needs and Disabilities (SEND) and explain the roles and responsibilities of everyone involved in providing for pupils with SEND.

+2. Legislation and guidance

+This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND and disabilities. - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND Co-ordinators (SENDCos) and the SEND information report.

+3. Definitions

+A pupil has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.

+They have a learning difficulty or disability if they have:

+- A significantly greater difficulty in learning than the majority of others of the same age, or - A disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.

+Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools.

+4. Roles and responsibilities.

-4.1 The SENDCo The SENDCo is Mrs. K Wolfe and she will:
+4.1 The SENDCo

+The SENDCo will:

-Work with the Headteacher and SEND Governor to determine the strategic development of the SEND policy and provision in the school Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans Provide professional guidance to colleagues and work with staff, parents/carers, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching Advise on the graduated approach to providing SEND support Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively Be the point of contact for external agencies, especially the local authority and its support services Liaise with potential next providers of education to ensure pupils and their parents/carers are informed about options and a smooth transition is planned Work with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements Ensure the school keeps the records of all pupils with SEND up to date.
-4.2 The SEND Governor The SEND Governor will:
+- Work with the Headteacher and SEND Governor to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the coordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents/carers, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents/carers are informed about options and a smooth transition is planned - Work with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date.

+4.2 The SEND Governor

+The SEND Governor will:

-Help to raise awareness of SEND issues at Governing Board meetings Monitor the quality and effectiveness of SEND provision within the school and update the Governing Board on this Work with the Headteacher and SENDCo to determine the strategic development of the SEND policy and provision in the school.
-4.3 The Headteacher The Headteacher will:
+- Help to raise awareness of SEND issues at Governing Board meetings - Monitor the quality and effectiveness of SEND provision within the school and update the Governing Board on this - Work with the Headteacher and SENDCo to determine the strategic development of the SEND policy and provision in the school.

+4.3 The Headteacher

+The Headteacher will:

-Work with the SENDCo and SEND governor to determine the strategic development of the SEND policy and provision in the school Have overall responsibility for the provision and progress of learners with SEND and/or a disability.
-4.4 Class teachers Each class teacher is responsible for:
+- Work with the SENDCo and SEND Governor to determine the strategic development of the SEND policy and provision in the school - Have overall responsibility for the provision and progress of learners with SEND and/or a disability.

+4.4 Class teachers

+Each class teacher is responsible for: